Nomenclature of Stereochemistry (R/S System)

 - Enantiomers: Two molecules that are mirror images of each other.

-- Chiral Center: A carbon atom that is bonded to four different groups.
+- Chiral Center: An atom (usually carbon) bonded to four different groups.
+This is also called a stereocenter.

 Equipment and Techniques: